syncfusion/blazor-docs/src/navigations/toolbar/how-to/show-hide-toolbar-item.md

----
-title: "How to show/hide toolbar items"
-component: "Toolbar"
-description: "This example demonstrates how to show/hide the specific toolbar item in the Blazor Toolbar component."
----

 # Show/Hide Toolbar Items

 The `Visible` property of the Toolbar item is used to show/hide the item by setting true/false value to the property.
 In the following code example initially paste action will be hide.
 On clicking the cut button, the paste button will be show.